tedy-art/Data-Structure-and-algorithm/README.md

     dict_keys(['mango', 'apple', 'orange', 'guava'])

 <h6>3)Tuple :-</h6>
-1. Tuples are most used data structure in python.
+1. Tuples are most used data structure in python.<br />

-2. works similar to that of list but this is immutable.
+2. works similar to that of list but this is immutable.<br />

-3. so, data one entered into a tuple connot be changed.
+3. so, data one entered into a tuple connot be changed.<br />

-4. Tuple is an ordered collection of element enclosed within()
+4. Tuple is an ordered collection of element enclosed within().<br />

-5. Tuple are immutable.
+5. Tuple are immutable.<br />

-6. Heterogeneous collection of Data(Various type of data we can store in Tuple).
+6. Heterogeneous collection of Data(Various type of data we can store in Tuple).<br />

 ex.